nodemcu/nodemcu-firmware/docs/modules/tls.md

 	the TLS specification, which requires a 16KiB recieve buffer and, therefore, 32KiB of heap within mbedTLS, even in the steady-state.
-	While it is possible to slightly raise the buffer sizes with custom nodeMCU builds, connecting to endpoints out of your control will remain a precarious position, and so we strongly suggest that TLS connections be made only to endpoints under your control, whose TLS configurations can ensure that their ServerHello messages are small.
+	While it is possible to slightly raise the buffer sizes with custom NodeMCU builds, connecting to endpoints out of your control will remain a precarious position, and so we strongly suggest that TLS connections be made only to endpoints under your control, whose TLS configurations can ensure that their ServerHello messages are small.
 A reasonable